ropensci/aorsf/README.md

 ```

 My personal favorite is the oblique survival RF with accelerated Cox
-regression because it has a great combination of prediction accuracy and
+regression because it was the first type of oblique RF that `aorsf`
-computational efficiency (see [JCGS
+provided (see [JCGS
 paper](https://doi.org/10.1080/10618600.2023.2231048)).
-Here, we predict
+Here, we use it
-mortality risk following diagnosis of primary biliary cirrhosis:
+to predict mortality risk following diagnosis of primary biliary
+cirrhosis:

 ``` r
 # An oblique survival RF